kivlor/52-weeks/_posts/2014-10-25-weekfortythree.md

 feature: weekfortythree.png
 download: weekfortythree.psd
 ---
-All hallows eve is coming so decided to try another figure... a Zombie!! :brain:
+All hallows eve is coming so decided to try another figure... a Zombie!!